 In 1991, Slim switched gears and moved to Las Vegas to perform as a juggler and comedian, polishing his act at the Excalibur, Maxim, Sands and Aladdin hotels.
 In 1994 he joined the Country Tonite Theater in Branson, Missouri and garnered two Comedian of the Year Awards.
 In 1998 he teamed with Yakov Smirnoff at his theater in Branson.
 The duo created The Yakov Smirnoff Show, with Slim serving as Writer, Director, Performer and Co-Producer.
 When Yakov wanted to create a one-man show for New York, he brought Slim on board to serve as the Creative Producer.
 In 2003, As Long As We Both Shall Laugh debuted on Broadway.

-After thirteen years in Branson, David moved to Pigeon Forge, Tennessee in 2007.
-For the next four years he performed at the popular Comedy Barn Theater before moving to The Smoky Mountain Opry.
-As the featured comedian, David continues to polish his juggling skills as well as writing new material to entertain and convulse his loyal fans.
+After thirteen years in Branson, Slim moved to Pigeon Forge, Tennessee.
+For the next four years he performed at The Comedy Barn Theater before moving to The Smoky Mountain Opry.
+Now as the featured comedian in Iconic, Slim continues to polish his juggling skills as well as writing new material to entertain and convulse his loyal fans.
+Visit: